Clitoral vibrator

-Clitoral vibrators are vibrators designed to externally stimulate a woman's clitoris for her sexual pleasure and orgasm.
+Clitoral vibrators are vibrators designed to externally stimulate the clitoris for sexual pleasure and orgasm.
 They are sex toys created for massaging the clitoris, and are not penetrating sex toys, although the shape of some vibrators allows for penetration and the stimulation of inner erogenous zones for extra sexual pleasure.

+Use

 Regardless of the design, the main function of the clitoral vibrator is to vibrate at varying speeds and intensities.
 Vibrators are normally driven by batteries and some of them can be used underwater.
 Discretion is often a useful feature for a sex toy, so clitoral vibrators that look like ordinary objects at first glance are also available.
 Clitoral vibrators have been designed to resemble lipsticks, mobile telephones, sponges, and many other everyday items.

 Types

-Most vibrators can be used for clitoral stimulation, but there are a few distinct types of vibrator available:
+Most vibrators can be used for clitoral stimulation, but there are a few distinct types of vibrators available: